Leonhard Schiemer: Conversion

 Only a few weeks after the Nikolsburg disputation, Leonhard Schiemer went to Vienna.
-There he again met — as already mentioned — Hans Hut and the Anabaptist congregation at Kärntnerstraße.
+There he again met up with Hans Hut and the Anabaptist congregation at Kärntnerstraße.
 Within two days, Schiemer was won over to the Anabaptist view and at the same time convinced of the pacifist beliefs of the Stäbler.
 He was baptized and became a member of the Vienna congregation.

 Schiemer immediately began an extensive missionary endeavor.
 Next he worked a short time in Steyr und Salzburg, taking part in the August 1527 Augsburg Martyrs' Synod and was sent from there as a messenger to Tyrol, where he settled in Rattenberg on the Inn.
 He joined an existing Anabaptist congregation there, which called him to serve as bishop shortly after his arrival.

 Arrest

-A few weeks later, Schiemer was arrested at the instigation of the Roman Catholic authorities.
-An Anabaptist bishop present at the interrogation reported on his activities: within six months of his baptism he preached in 28 cities, winning more than 200 converts to Anabaptism.
+Within six months of his baptism he had preached in 28 cities, winning more than 200 converts to Anabaptism; he was arrested on 25 November 1527.

 Schiemer used the short stay in prison (until January 1528) for composing and publishing a number of works including: